Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Experiments

 \subsubsection{Aggregation Strategies}

 We compare the OSR performances using different aggregating strategies.
-Assume that the representations to aggregate are $\mathbf{z}_1$, $\mathbf{z}_2$,..., $\mathbf{z}_i$, and we consider three aggregation strategies, which are representation concatenating (\emph{RepCat}), representation summation (\emph{RepSum}), and score summation (\emph{SocSum}).
-In \emph{RepCat}, a super representation $\mathbf{z}_{s}$ is the concatenation of all $\mathbf{z}_i$'s, and then the norm scores are computed with $\mathbf{z}_{s}$.
-In \emph{RepSum}, a mean representation $\mathbf{z}_{m}$ is first computed over all $\mathbf{z}_i$s, and then the score is calculated with $\mathbf{z}_{m}$.
+Assume that the representations to aggregate are $\mathbf{Z}=\{\mathbf{z}_1$, $\mathbf{z}_2$,..., $\mathbf{z}_i\}$, and we consider three aggregation strategies, which are representation concatenating (\emph{RepCat}), representation summation (\emph{RepSum}), and score summation (\emph{SocSum}).
+In \emph{RepCat}, a super representation $\mathbf{z}_{s}$ is the concatenation of $\mathbf{z}_i$s, i.e., $\mathbf{z}_s=\mathbf{z}_1 \oplus \mathbf{z}_2... \oplus \mathbf{z}_i$, and then the OSR scores are computed on $\mathbf{z}_{s}$.
+In \emph{RepSum}, a dimension-wise mean representation $\mathbf{z}_{m}$ is first computed over all $\mathbf{z}_i$s, i.e., $\mathbf{z}_m = \frac{\sum\limits_{i}\mathbf{z}_i}{|\mathbf{Z}|}$, and then the score is calculated with $\mathbf{z}_{m}$.
 In \emph{SocSum}, the OSR scores are firstly computed with each $\mathbf{z}_i$, and then summed together.
-We compare their OSR performances with CIFAR10 and TinyImagenet protocols in Table~\ref{tab-aggregation}, which are the average over all the temperature configurations in Table~\ref{tab-temperatures}. \emph{SocSum} can demonstrate the highest performance, although the differences are not significant.
-The reasons can lie in that SocSum can be more robust to the noises and redundancies in the representations.
+We compare their OSR performances on CIFAR10 and TinyImagenet protocols in Table~\ref{tab-aggregation}, which are the average over all different temperature configurations in Table~\ref{tab-temperatures}. \emph{SocSum} can demonstrate the highest performance, although the differences are not significant.
+We think the reasons lie in the fact that SocSum can be more robust to the noises and redundancies in the representations.